edubruell/tidyllm/README.md

 need to setup your API keys for use in R for each API you want to use.

-1. For Anthropic you can create an API key in your [Anthropic account settings page](https://console.anthropic.com/settings/keys) and set it with
+1. For Anthropic you can create an API key in your [Anthropic account settings page](https://console.anthropic.com/settings/keys) and set it by

 ``` r
 Sys.setenv(ANTHROPIC_API_KEY = "ANTHROPIC-API-KEY-GOES-HERE")
 ```

-2. For ChatGPT you can create an API key in  [API pane of the OpenAI platform page](https://platform.openai.com/api-keys) and set it with
+2. For ChatGPT you can create an API key in  [API pane of the OpenAI platform page](https://platform.openai.com/api-keys) and set it by

 ``` r
 Sys.setenv(OPENAI_API_KEY = "OPENAI-API-KEY-GOES-HERE")
 ```

-3. For groq you can set the API key on the [Groq console page](https://console.groq.com/keys) and set it with
+3. For groq you can set the API key on the [Groq console page](https://console.groq.com/keys) and set it by
 ``` r
 Sys.setenv(GROQ-API_KEY = "GROQ-API-KEY-GOES-HERE")
 ```

-Or you can do it persistent (session-wide), by assigning the keys in your `.Renviron` file.
+Or you can do it persistently (session-wide), by assigning the keys in your `.Renviron` file.
 For this, execute `usethis::edit_r_environ()`, and add a line with with an API key in this file, for example: